avdheshgupta-ims/eb4_DS_DeadHeads_3-8LineDecoder/experiment/README.md

 ### Aim
 In this experiment you will learn to design 3x8 Decoder and verify the truth table of 3x8 Decoder.<br>
 ### Theory
-Decode is and electronic circuit made from basic logic gates and can take multiple input and provide multiple outputs.
-The circuit design of decoder is a combinational circuit.
+Decode is an electronic circuit designed from basic logic gates (AND, OR, NOT) and can take multiple decoded input and provide multiple outputs.
+The circuit of decoder is a combinational circuit.
 A decoder would be the n-to-2^n type binary decoders.
-These types of decoders are combinational circuits that convert binary information from 'n' coded inputs to a maximum of 2^n unique outputs.
+The decoder convert binary information from 'n' coded inputs to 2^n outputs.
 2-to-4 decoder, 3-to-8 decoder or 4-to-16 decoder are some examples of Decoder.
-Decoder is basically used to enable one circuit amoung multiple circuit.
-One example of usage of decoder is in multiple memory blocks, in which only one memory block is active at a time.<br>
+Decoder is basically used to enable one of the circuit amoung multiple circuit.<br>

 ### Procedure
 <br>